jadonk/beaglebone-ai-wiki/System-Reference-Manual.md

 ### 7.1 Expansion Connectors

 The expansion interface on the board is comprised of two 46 pin connectors.
-All signals on the expansion headers are **3.3V unless otherwise indicated.
+All signals on the expansion headers are **3.3V** unless otherwise indicated.

-**NOTE: Do not connect 5V logic level signals to these pins or the board will be damaged.
+**NOTE**: Do not connect 5V logic level signals to these pins or the board will be damaged.

-**NOTE: DO NOT APPLY VOLTAGE TO ANY I/O PIN WHEN POWER IS NOT SUPPLIED TO THE BOARD.
-IT WILL DAMAGE THE PROCESSOR AND VOID THE WARRANTY.**
+**NOTE**: DO NOT APPLY VOLTAGE TO ANY I/O PIN WHEN POWER IS NOT SUPPLIED TO THE BOARD.
+IT WILL DAMAGE THE PROCESSOR AND VOID THE WARRANTY.

 **NO PINS ARE TO BE DRIVEN UNTIL AFTER THE SYS_RESET LINE GOES HIGH.**